 - With the exception of poured concrete foundation, the Gregoires completed every bit of the work on the castle themselves.
 It took them seven years of very long days!

 A New Chapter for this Castle in the Northeast Kingdom

 Sara and Harv lived in Gregoire Castle for 20+ years.
-While living in the castle, they gave tours to school children, hosted weddings, and even opened up a small antique store and cafe for weekend visitors.
+While living in this eclectic Vermont castle, they gave tours to school children, hosted weddings, and even opened up a small antique store and cafe for weekend visitors.
 In 2016, they put the castle on the market to live out their 2nd retirement in a warmer climate.